 Getting pre-approved by a lender makes the home buying experience much better.
 Why?
 Because borrowers know what they can afford in advance.
-Knowing this makes online searching (e.g. Zillow) faster and more relevant.
+Knowing this makes searching for a loan online faster and more relevant.

 What’s more, real estate agents are empowered to provide better service to their clients.
 They’ll be able to identify homes not yet listed, but coming on the market, in the right price range.
 Some real estate agents insist that clients are pre-approved before showing any homes.

 On the other side of the transaction, some sellers will instruct their agents to not show their home to any buyers who are not yet approved for a loan.
 Everyone involved just wants to create some efficiency in the mortgage loan process.

 A loan officer will collect information about the borrower and prepare a loan application.
 They’ll pull credit report and provide a checklist of documents that the borrower will need to round up.
 This includes things like W-2s, bank statements, etc.

 Loan processors gather up all the require documentation and assemble a loan package that will be handed off to an underwriter.
 They’ll verify the borrower’s employment, income and assets.
 Processors order the appraisal and inspection when the time is right (more below).

 Borrowers, along with their real estate agents, view homes of interest.
 When one is selected, the agent will put together an offer for the property.
 Offers should include contingencies.
 That means offers are only good as long as the loan is approved, the appraised value holds up and the property is free from major defects.